DaviDevMod/focus-trap/packages/focus-trap/CONTRIBUTING.md

 - As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).

 - Avoid force-pushing your changes, especially when updating your PR based on review feedback.
 Force-pushed changes are not easily viewable on GitHub, and not at all viewable if a force-push also rebases against main.
-TypeScript PRs are squash merged, so the specific commits on your PR branch do not matter, only the PR title itself.
+PRs will be squash merged, so the specific commits on your PR branch do not matter, only the PR title itself.
 Don't worry about having a perfect commit history; instead focus on making your changes as easy to review and merge as possible.

 - When applicable, write new tests and/or update the [README.md](https://github.com/DaviDevMod/focus-trap/blob/main/packages/focus-trap/README.md).